+Do another drip line making sure its 1cm in width along the other edge of your snowboard and repeat the same motions as before.
+Push the iron and wax into your base with smooth back and forth strokes.
 If needed, go in a circular motion to push the wax into the board.
 This can help get the wax into the pores, because a base of a snowboard is never fully flat, so you may need to force the wax into base from different angles.

 Step 3: Drip Line And Iron Wax Into The Middle Of Your Board

-A Tip For Your Tip & Tail
+A Tip For Your Nose & Tail

-You are now ready for the next step, which is scraping the wax (Scraping Wax is part 3 of our 3 part series - coming soon).
+Now you're ready for the next step, which is scraping the wax (Scraping Wax is part 3 of our 3 part series - coming soon).